hackclub/hackclub/meta/applications/zach/thiel_fellowship/2014_progress_update_2.md

 ##### Where do you, or your team, need the most support right now?
 Be specific and we'll try to help where we can.

-Our primarily focus right now is fundraising so we can continue building hackEDU.
+Our primary focus right now is fundraising so we can continue building hackEDU.
 Introductions to individuals or foundations that might be interested in contributing would be _amazing_.
 We're currently focusing on private donors, but starting to build relationships with foundations now would be helpful down the line.